Updated on August 17, 2024 by Julie McCool

 Balls Bluff Battlefield Park, Leesburg

-Ball’s Bluff, the site of the first Civil War engagement to take place in Loudoun County, has an excellent interpretive trail that explains how the battle unfolded and one of the smallest National Military Cemeteries in America.
+Ball’s Bluff is the site of the first Civil War engagement to take place in Loudoun County.
+The park has an excellent interpretive trail that explains how the battle unfolded as well as one of the smallest National Military Cemeteries in America.
 Other trails include sometimes steep, wooded hikes to the Potomac River and a segment of the Potomac Heritage Trail.
 Free.
 Best for history and nature lovers from grade-schoolers to teens.

 Dyke Marsh Wildlife Preserve, Alexandria